iamdcj/javascripts/src/objects/object-oriented-js/README.md

-# Object-Oriented Programming in JavaScript
+# Object-Oriented Programming: Basics (in JavaScript)

 Object-Oriented Programming is an approach to engineering which utilises objects in a programming language to 'model' things in our applications that exist in the real world - we can represent actual things in our programs using objects, and create eassy-access to functionality and data.